cocoafish/cocoafish-ruby/README.md

 ### Authenticating with Ccooafish

-Find the OAuth consumer key and secret for your app at http://cocoafish.com/apps and use them to set the credentials so that your app can talk to the Cocoafish API servers.
+Find the OAuth consumer key and secret for your app on the [Cocoafish app management site](http://cocoafish.com/apps) and use them to set the credentials so that your app can talk to the Cocoafish API servers.

     Cocoafish::Client.set_credentials('key', 'secret')